Top questions and answers

-Clinical studies offer a way for almost anyone — regardless of their background — to help improve human health and wellbeing.
+Clinical research offers a way for almost anyone — regardless of their age, ethnicity, or background — to help improve human health and wellbeing.

 To apply to participate in a clinical trial, you can either enter your information on the Meridian study finder page or call the phone number referenced on the study notice or advertisement.
 No matter how you contact Meridian, an enrollment specialist will be available to answer questions and find the most suitable study for you.